itsabhi3/Titanic-Survival-Prediction/README.md

 ------------------------------📌 Project Overview------------------------------------------

-This project predicts whether a passenger survived the Titanic disaster using Machine Learning.
-The model is built using Logistic Regression on cleaned Titanic dataset.
+This project predicts passenger survival in the Titanic disaster using machine learning (Logistic Regression) on a cleaned dataset.

 .